bujojo16/obfuskey/README.md

 For standalone executables made from this Python program, go to [obfuskey\_executables](https://github.com/bujojo16/obfuskey_executables)

 ***

-//TODO: normal mode and paranoid mode with Tails and link to Tails website
+If you want to maximize safety, consider running it on [Tails Os](https://tails.net/).

+See section 1.3 for specific instructions.

+***
 ## Table of content
 1. How to use
 1.1 Prerequirements
 1.2 Running the program
+1.3 Running on Tails Os
 2. How it works
 2.a Offsetting algorythm
 2.b Security and obfuscation multiplier